 - Bigger Stick: Weaponized and taken literally.
 Prior to his rework, his Iron Staff would get longer and longer as his combo counter goes up.
 Even after the changes, the Iron Staff is still the most powerful staff in the game, only kept in check by its inability to equip Acolyte Mods like Blood Rush.

 - Blue Is Heroic: He's mostly bright blue and a Warframe.

-- Combos: Wukong's old passive ability extends his melee combo timer to 5 seconds (from 3), which made it easier to maintain the combo multiplier bonus.
-Primal Fury also used to become more powerful and grow in range as the combo counter increased.
+- Combos: Prior to his rework, Wukong's passive ability extended his melee combo timer from 3 seconds to 5, making it easier to maintain the combo multiplier bonus, and Primal Fury became more powerful and grew in range as the combo counter increased.

 - Death Is Cheap: His old Defy let him revive himself from death indefinitely for as long as he has energy.
-His new passive, Five Methods to Immortality, lets him cheat death three times per mission, gaining a random buff each time.
+His new passive, Five Methods to Immortality, allows him to cheat death three times a mission, gaining a random buff each time.

 - Everything's Better with Monkeys: As a monkey king-based Warframe.

 - Immortality: Wukong's passive mimics his mythical origins by giving him five ways in which he can evade death.
 He gets three per mission at random, and when he would die, he gets one of five random buffs

 - Leaning on the Fourth Wall: When his rework was released, Ordis sent everyone who owned him three free Forma with an accompanying message that Wukong had undergone an "Evolution" of some form.